 But with God all things are possible.

 Even with a busy work and home life most of us can squeeze out an hour or two a week to work at our dreams.
-Don’t wait until times are perfect–or until everything is stable as far as financial security, relationships, etc.
+Don’t wait until times are perfect–or until everything is stable as far as financial security, relationships, etcetera.
+You are allowed to dream and take steps forward especially when life is uncertain or difficult.
+It may be the very thing to keep you moving forward through difficult and transitional times.

 Dare to dream!